Why should I study at Waverley Abbey College?

 This is dependent on the programme you would like to study but it is likely that you will be able to continue part-time work.
 We recommend that you contact us to discuss your options.

 Can I commute to my programme from home?

-We offer both a residential and non-residential option with our programmes.
-You are welcome to choose the non-residential option and so commute from home.
+We offer both a residential and non-residential option for our onsite Week/Weekend programmes.
+You are welcome to choose the non-residential option and commute from home.